IreneDeng0202/Bikes-Cycling-Accessories-Cohort-Analysis/README.md

 # 3. Analyses Performed
 ### Data Cleaning and EDA:
-Initial cleaning and exploratory data analysis (EDA) on transaction data.
+Initial cleaning and exploratory data analysis  on transaction data.
 Data cleansing and basic EDA on customer data.

 ### Cohort Analysis: